PHI-base/canto-docs/docs/phipo_annotation.md

 Note that you must first have created a metagenotype; see [Creating alleles and genotypes](genotypes) for instructions.

+#### Curating pathogen effectors

-**Please note** that if you are curating a pathogen effector within a pathogen–host interaction, it is essential that you also make a GO Biological Process annotation on the pathogen gene involved in the interaction, using the GO term "effector-mediated modulation of host process by symbiont" ([GO:0140418](http://purl.obolibrary.org/obo/GO_0140418)) or one of its child terms.
+If you are curating a pathogen effector within a pathogen–host interaction, it is essential that you also make a GO Biological Process annotation on the pathogen gene involved in the interaction, using the GO term "effector-mediated modulation of host process by symbiont" ([GO:0140418](http://purl.obolibrary.org/obo/GO_0140418)) or one of its child terms.
 This will allow the data to be displayed correctly in PHI-base.

-Where the molecular function of the effector is known, you will also need to annotate a GO Molecular Function on the pathogen gene and then add a 'part_of' annotation extension containing the GO:0140418 term or any of its child terms.
-See the instructions for [Gene Ontology Annotation](go_annotation) for further guidance on making a GO Biological process annotation.
+Where the molecular function of the effector is known, you will also need to annotate a GO Molecular Function on the pathogen gene.
+This molecular function annotation must have a 'part_of' annotation extension that links to GO:0140418 or any of its child terms.
+See the instructions for Gene Ontology Annotation for further guidance on making GO annotations.

 ## The phenotype curation process